Albert I, Roi des Belges1

 HRH Prince Charles of Belgium2

-Charles de Belgique, Comte de Flandre was born on 10 October 1903 at Brussels, Belgium.3 He was the son of Albert I, Roi des Belges and Elisabeth Gabriele Valérie Marie Herzogin in Bayern.3 He married Jacqueline Peyrebrune, daughter of Alfred Peyrebrune, on 14 September 1977.
+Charles de Belgique, Comte de Flandre was born on 10 October 1903 at Brussels, BelgiumG.3 He was the son of Albert I, Roi des Belges and Elisabeth Gabriele Valérie Marie Herzogin in Bayern.3 He married Jacqueline Peyrebrune, daughter of Alfred Peyrebrune, on 14 September 1977.
 He died on 1 June 1983 at age 79.

-Charles de Belgique, Comte de Flandre was a member of the House of Wettin.
-He was baptised with the name of Charles Théodore Henri Antoine Meinrad.3 He gained the title of Comte de Flandre.1 He held the office of Prince Regent of Belgium between 20 September 1944 and 21 July 1950.3
+He was a member of the House of Wettin.
+He gained the title of Comte de Flandre.1 He was given the name of Charles Théodore Henri Antoine Meinrad at birth.3 He held the office of Prince Regent of Belgium between 20 September 1944 and 21 July 1950.3

 Citations